 However, the biggest benefit to training using ball exercises is that they are very effective at targeting core muscles, those muscles that are essential for stability and good posture but are often overlooked when exercising with fixed position equipment such as those found in gyms.

-Like previously stated, ball exercises will require you to invest in few and inexpensive equipment.
-Although some ball exercises would require you to equip yourself with a pair of dumbbells or a workout bench, all you'll really need is a good exercise ball and you'll be ready to go.
+Although some exercise ball workouts would require you to equip yourself with a pair of dumbbells or a workout bench, all you’ll really need is a good exercise ball and you’ll be ready to go.

 Exercise balls range in dimensions depending on your height and we have selected a few for you to consider.